Magnetic Field Lines

 A bar magnet is a permanent magnet whose magnetism remains forever.
 The magnetic field lines in a bar magnet form closed lines.
 A bar magnet has two poles – the north pole and the south pole.
-The magnetic field lines come out of the north pole and terminate into the south pole.
-Inside the magnet, they travel from south to north pole.
-The magnetic field lines can be sketched by bringing a compass near to the magnet.
+The magnetic field lines come out of the north pole and terminate in the south pole.
+Inside the magnet, they travel from the south to the north pole.
+The magnetic field lines can be sketched by bringing a compass near the magnet.
 The compass, a magnet itself, aligns along these lines such that its needle points in the magnetic force direction.

 Properties of Magnetic Field Lines of a Bar Magnet

 Apart from the properties discussed in the previous section, the magnetic field lines of a bar magnet have the following additional properties.